Heartburn (film): Plot

-Although Rachel insists that she has left him for good, she is dismayed when he fails to call her after several days.
-She inadvertently leads a burglar to a group therapy session she is attending in her therapist's apartment; he robs the group and takes Rachel's wedding ring.
-Just after, Mark arrives and asks her to come back, insisting he will never see Thelma again.
+Although Rachel insists that she has left Mark for good, when Richard asks her to dinner, she says they must wait until she is officially separated.
+She spends days pining for Mark, and is dismayed when he fails to call.
+One day, Rachel inadvertently leads a burglar from the subway to a group therapy session she is attending in her therapist's apartment.
+He robs the group and takes Rachel's wedding ring.
+Later, Mark arrives and asks her to come back, insisting he will never see Thelma again.

-Rachel gives birth to their second child, but struggles to fully forgive Mark.
-She spreads a nasty rumor about Thelma having an infection (possibly herpes) but is caught out by Mark.
+Rachel reconciles with Mark to the still-unfinished Washington house, but is constantly checking his things to ensure he stays honest.
+Running into a gossipy acquaintance, Betty, in the supermarket, Rachel feeds her a nasty rumor about Thelma having an infection of some kind.
+Rachel maintains her writing job in New York, flying back and forth for it.
+On her return, Mark confronts Rachel, telling her that Thelma stopped by their house and was angry Rachel had told Betty that Thelma had herpes.
+Soon afterwards, Rachel's water breaks, so Mark takes her to give birth to their second child.

 The New York police return Rachel's wedding ring after they catch the burglar.
 When she takes it to the jeweler's to get the stone tightened, he asks about an expensive necklace Mark bought for her.
-Rachel realizes Mark has returned to his affair with Thelma (the necklace is a birthday gift for her).
-Rachel sells her wedding ring and leaves with both her children for New York, this time for good.
+Rachel realizes Mark has resumed his affair with Thelma (the necklace is a birthday gift for her), so she sells the ring on the spot.
+Without telling Mark she knows, Rachel prepares a key lime pie for a dinner party.
+The subject of infidelity comes up, and she informs Mark that she knows by shoving the pie in his face.
+Rachel leaves with both her children for New York, this time for good.